Sam Lacey

-Samuel Lacey (March 28, 1948 – March 14, 2014) was an American basketball player.
-He spent the majority of his career with the Royals/Kings franchise.
-Lacey was selected as an all-star while playing for the Kings in 1975, and eventually had his number 44 retired by them.
+Samuel Lacey Jr. (March 28, 1948 – March 14, 2014) was an American basketball player.
+He played professionally in the National Basketball Associations (NBA) spending the majority of his 13-year career with the Cincinnati Royals/Kansas City–Omaha Kings/Kansas City Kings franchise.
+Lacey was selected as an NBA All-Star while playing for the Kings in 1975.
+The Kings retired his jersey No. 44 shortly after his retirement from the NBA.
+He is among the top 50 players in NBA history in total rebounds (as of 2025–26).